ewinnington/ewinnington.github.io/input/posts/tesla-megapack.md

 - Supplier: Tesla
 - Cost: ? (my estimate $100 million+)

-Us usual, BBC is terribly uninformative about specifications and cost.
+As usual, BBC is terribly uninformative about specifications and cost.
 If we assume 50 Tesla Megapacks, cost should be around $100 million+ and 50 to 100 MW based on the 2h or 4h megapacks.
 Interesting to see a Tesla system in Europe.
 I expect many more to come online.

 2022.11.07 - [RWE gives green light for 220-megawatt battery storage system in North Rhine-Westphalia](https://www.rwe.com/en/press/rwe-generation/2022-11-07-battery-storage-220-mw-neurath)